mtsluna/challenge/README.md

 ## How to use the app

-Once you stay in the root project please enter in your command line the next command:
+Once you stay in the root project please enter in your command line the next commands:

 ```
+docker compose build
 docker compose up
 ```